mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 You can look at your database through a graphical user interface with `npx prisma studio` at [http://localhost:5555/](http://localhost:5555/).

-Install the Prisma client which is awesome because the code it generated is fully typed.
+Install the Prisma client which is awesome because the code it generates is fully typed.

 ```shell:terminal
 npm i @prisma/client
 ```

-Let's create a `src/lib/database.ts` file so we can export the Prisma client and use it anywhere.
+Create a `src/lib/database.ts` file so we can export the Prisma client and use it anywhere.

 ```ts:src/lib/database.ts
 import prisma from '@prisma/client'